-Service projects for this course are ever changing and may include such activities as, building fences, painting homes, harvesting fruit and building structures with local farmers.
-Participants can receive service project credit for going on this course and simply need to alert their instructors prior to the course start.
+Service projects for this course change to meet the needs of local community partners and may include such activities as building fences, painting homes, harvesting fruit and building structures with local farmers.
+Participants can receive service learning hours for attending course and simply need to alert their instructors prior to the course start.

 Patagonia, South America

-One of the least populated regions in the world, Patagonia is a semi-arid plateau that covers over 250,000 square miles in South America located mainly in Argentina but extending partially into southern Chile.
+One of the least populated regions in the world, Patagonia is a semi-arid plateau covering over 250,000 square miles, mainly in Argentina but extending partially into southern Chile.
 Patagonia’s unusual wildlife has attracted many scientific expeditions over hundreds of years, including those of Charles Darwin.
 The terrain is incredibly diverse with snow-covered volcanic peaks flanked by glaciers, ice slopes and permanent snowfields.
 The Patagonian steppe is one of the windiest and driest climates in South America, a sharp contrast to the western slopes of the Andes that receive some of the highest rainfall of anywhere in the world.

 This course begins in San Carlos de Bariloche, usually known as Bariloche.
-The city of Barioche (population 108,205) is situated in the foothills of the Andes on the southern shores of Nahuel Huapi Lake and is surrounded by the Nahuel Huapi National Park.
-The park was established in 1934, and is the oldest national park in Argentina and the largest in the region with an area of nearly 2 million acres.
-Its landscapes represent the north Patagonian Andean Zone which is dominated by the high mountain chain of the Andes, many lakes and rivers, waterfalls, snow-clad peaks, glaciers and extensive forests.
+The city of Bariloche (population 108,205) is situated in the foothills of the Andes on the southern shores of Nahuel Huapi Lake and is surrounded by the Nahuel Huapi National Park.
+The park was established in 1934 and is the oldest national park in Argentina and the largest in the region, with an area of nearly 2 million acres.
+Its landscapes represent the north Patagonian Andean Zone, which is dominated by the high mountain chain of the Andes, many lakes and rivers, waterfalls, snow-clad peaks, glaciers and extensive forests.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.